gchq/stroom-stats/README.md

 ## Running
 The `run` task in `build.gradle` looks for `config_dev.yml`.
 Requires dockers containers to be running (see below)

+### Health checks
+The DropWizard health checks can be viewed at `http://localhost:8087/healthcheck?pretty=true` where 8087 is the admin port.

+The health checks include all property values held in Zookeeper, states of all the statistic event processors and aggregators.

 ### Changing the logging level
 The logging level can be changed at runtime by executing something similar to this (assuming you have HTTPie installed)